JiayiWang-LMU/LLM_RPC/README.md

 1. **Run the Script**: Execute the `generate_ranking.py` script.
 2. **Input a Prompt**: Provide a prompt when prompted by the system.
 3. **Get Rankings**: The system will output a ranking of LLMs based on the quality of their responses.

+## Examples
+Prompt: Explain antibiotics; LLM ranking: claude-v1 > gpt-4 > gpt-3.5-turbo > vicuna-13b-v1.2 > alpaca-13b > llama-13b
+Prompt: Plan a trip to Hawaii for me; LLM ranking: gpt-4 > claude-v1 > gpt-3.5-turbo > vicuna-13b-v1.2 > alpaca-13b > llama-13b
+Prompt: You have been tasked with designing a solar-powered water heating system for a residential building.
+Describe the key components and considerations you would include in your design.
+Design a five-step workflow. ; LLM ranking: claude-v1 > gpt-4 > vicuna-13b-v1.2 > gpt-3.5-turbo > alpaca-13b > llama-13b